orilan93/SiameseFish/documentation.md

 ## Performance metric

-Classification accuracy is possibly the most important performance metric to look at in the end, but it is not a good metric for comparing models and seeing how it improves.
+Precision and recall are possibly the most important performance metric to look at in the end, but it is not a good metric for comparing models and seeing how it improves.
 This is because if the model is very close to predicting the correct value, it will still give no score.
 Therefore mean average precision at 5 (mAP@5) is used to assess the model [[1]][1].